alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 3653 user reviews of Microsoft Zune 1st generation from Amazon.com.
 The average user rating for this product is 3.9/5, compared to an average user rating of 3.8/5 for other products in the same category on Amazon.com.
-Reviews about the sound and performance are on the whole positive.
-The price and design are also mentioned favorably.
+Comments about the sound and performance are overall positive.
+The price and design are also appreciated, but there are some less positive views about the reliability.
 There are some mixed views about the portability.
-Some have doubts about the reliability.

 usability, design, price, performance, sound